U.S. Department of State

 The Grant Request Form should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
-Your proposal must include all the items below:
+Attachments to the Grant Request Form are not required.
+Your proposal, as described in the Grant Request Form, must include all the items below:

 - Proposal Summary: Short narrative that outlines the proposed program, including program objectives and anticipated impact.